Evolution of Hosting: Bare Metal vs. Dedicated Server vs. Cloud

 In regards to the cloud infrastructure, it’s much more diverse.

-That is the main differences comparing bare-metal, dedicated servers, and cloud.
+That is the main difference comparing bare metal, dedicated servers, and cloud.
 In other words, running a bare-metal system or dedicated server stack is much less complicated maintenance.
 At the same time, cloud infrastructure has a much larger capacity requirement and a much more complicated setup.